-The Qualifying Exam Committee Chairs bring the committee recommendations to the faculty for a vote and at that time presents the faculty advisor and department chair with a letter that summarizes their recommendation.
-When all Qualifying Exams and required coursework is completed, the student's Advisor will fill out the Doctoral Program Qualifying Exam Report and will submit it to the Graduate Program Director and the Graduate Program Coordinator, who will submit the form to the Graduate School.
+The Qualifying Exam Committee Chairs bring the committee recommendations to the faculty for a vote and at that time presents the faculty advisor and department chair with a memo that summarizes their recommendation.
+The memo may also contain recommendations for the student about content to review as they move forward in the program.
+When all Qualifying Exams and required coursework is completed, the student's Advisor will fill out the Doctoral Program Qualifying Exam Report and will submit it to the Graduate Program Coordinator, who will submit the form to the Graduate School.
 Once the student has successfully completed coursework and all Qualifying Exams, the Qualifying Exam Report should be submitted as soon as possible to the Graduate School so that the student can be officially admitted to candidacy for the doctoral degree.
 Upon admission to candidacy, the student has a maximum of four years in which to complete the dissertation, according to the Graduate School catalog.
 Please note that this four-year limit may exceed the number of years of funding a student may receive from the department.